AndreiShybin/CBitcoin/README.md

 * Code review is welcome!
 * If you want to get to know us join our Discord: https://discord.gg/9xezcaK
-* We have a brief guide for joining the Bitcoin private testnet [here](doc/testnet.md)
+* We have a brief guide for joining the Classic Bitcoin testnet [here](doc/testnet.md)

-Participation in the Bitcoin Private project is subject to a [Code of Conduct](code_of_conduct.md).
+Participation in the Classic Bitcoin project is subject to a [Code of Conduct](code_of_conduct.md).

 Building